 The field has recently changed ownership and its future is undetermined.
 There is concern in the village that the natural grassland habitat may be degraded by neglect and the land is under threat from weed invasion with some woody overgrowth and perennial weeds already present.

-The intention of this policy (C1)is to keep this field as a community/amenity space, an open area of natural tranquillity where wildlife can be observed and appreciated.
+The Parish Council desire is to keep this field as a community/amenity space, an open area of natural tranquillity where wildlife can be observed and appreciated.
 The plan will retain the field as open space which will be managed to preserve and enhance the wildlife habitats which appear to be in decline.
 The proposal includes an option to set up a Community Interest Company or Trustee Group to manage the area, funded through donations and operating in the interests of the village.
 The ownership and management would be external to the Parish Council but include one Councillor on its Management body.
 The aim is to manage cutting and grazing that will conserve the habitat structure according to the principles outlined in the Lowland Grassland Management Handbook 2007.
 This would be based on a mixture of limited grazing (3-4 sheep) and grass cutting at different time of the year as well as monitoring the use of the field to manage trampling, litter and dog fouling.
 The expectation is that over a period of 10 years, significant reparation can be made to the natural habitat to sustain wildlife species that are native to the area and currently under pressure.

 Area B is one of the last remaining open fields which has been retained as pasture in the village.
 Its location for recreation, education and passive use as an open space of natural tranquillity is unique.
 It is remote from the busy roads surrounding the village (A34, B430 and more distant but audible from parts of the village, the M40).
 It has several safe access routes approaching from the north,